-The health benefits of almonds are potent and plentiful.
-Rich in healthy fats and nutrients such as magnesium, this food supports weight loss, and it can help lower cholesterol.
+Almonds have what it takes to support your wellness and well-being.
+Rich in healthy fats and nutrients such as magnesium, this food helps you maintain an optimal weight, and it can help lower cholesterol.

 Food is a powerful tool that can be used to maintain and improve your health.